seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 See [Part 2]({% post_url 2026-08-16-openai-sphere-packing-digest-part2 %}).

-## Conclusion

-I spent almost a week reading the whole report and parts of the Lean code.

-> Q. Does this proof give any further insight into these problems?
->
-> A. `¯\_(ツ)_/¯`[^2]

 [^1]: The report also explains the choice through radial dilations: multiplying the Mellin transform by $\cos(at/\lambda)-1$ replaces $g(r)$ by $\frac{e^a g(re^{a/\lambda})+e^{-a}g(re^{-a/\lambda})}{2}-g(r)$.
 This describes the linear factor, not the full exponential multiplier $\exp(\lambda h(t/\lambda))$ used in the construction.

-[^2]: Even if I have some new insights, I won't share them here since I don't want to be scooped again (especially by AI I don't control) — twice is enough!